Project-YXKJ/SilverStarSCS.Docs/source/function/clamp.rst

     -Max  1000
     -Min  1
     -Unit  ms
-    -Description  Action time of clamp when lifting the foot or lifting the needlebar after trim.
+    -Description  This parameter value determines the maximum switch on time of thread clamp during reversal and sewing foot lifting.

 .. option:: A29